MikeDigitize/Animator-ES6/README.md

      * @createClass function
      *
      * @params {String, Object}
-     * @description Creates a CSS class and appends it to Animator's stylesheet.
+     * @description Creates a CSS class from a classname and an object of CSS property / value pairs.
      */

 Animator.createClass(params);